The Pricing Mistake I Made Before Going Full-Time

 Expenses

+You and your lifestyle are an expense.
 Let's say you add up all your expenses and it's about $50,000 a year.
 Figuring out this number really helps if you actually track expenses and you're not just guessing.

 Billable Hours